Teraspark/Pal2EA/Current version/pal2EA readme.txt

 	"Label"
-		name of label for the palette that will be used in EA output
+		name of label for the palette that will be used in EA output If a label is not found a basic one will be generated automatically

 	set{char_id, palnum, class_id} set{char_id,palnum}
 		insertion information; assigns the palette to a character